 Kidnapping case ends in 30-year prison term

-May 28—BUFFALO — A Depew man, accused of having an inappropriate relationship with and kidnapping a North Tonawanda teen, will spend three decades behind bars in a federal prison.
+May 30—BUFFALO — A Depew man, accused of having an inappropriate relationship with and kidnapping a North Tonawanda teen, will spend three decades behind bars in a federal prison.

 U.S. District Court Judge John L. Sinatra, Jr. handed down the 30-year sentence to Michael Mesko during a hearing in district court in Buffalo on Friday.
 Mesko, 52, of Depew, previously pleaded guilty to a single count of enticement of a minor, in a deal with prosecutors in the U.S. Attorney's Office for the Western District of New York.